The Regulatory Compliance Team is responsible for a wide range of the District’s responsibilities including:

 Regulatory Compliance Team members have also actively attended and participated in community outreach and regional development and planning groups and served as District liaisons to local municipalities, political subdivisions, permittees, and licensed drillers and pump installers in the area.

-All wells drilled within the District boundaries must be registered with the District.
+All wells drilled within the District boundaries must be registered with the District and most wells will require an authorization or permit.
 This page explains the different types of permits and provides the various permitting forms and guidance documents needed to help navigate through the permitting process.

-This page details requirements for construction, development, and completion of wells; describes guidelines for required aquifer tests; and provides additional resources.
+This page explains requirements for construction, development, and completion of wells as well as guidelines for required aquifer tests.

 All permittees are required to implement water conservation/restriction measures based on the declared drought stage.
 This page explains the need for drought stage pumping restrictions and provides general User Drought Contingency Plans that can serve as templates.